Here is a video covering this article:

 13 But rejoice inasmuch as you participate in the sufferings of Christ, so that you may be overjoyed when his glory is revealed.

-By being in constant communion with the Trinity—which is to be in the ceaseless relationship of faith with the Trinity—the holiness and Christlikeness of the Trinity is implanted into a human, they undergo automatic heart changes that lead the surrendered ceaseless praying worshipper of Christ into both spontaneous and decision-based repentance, forgiveness, loving of enemies, loving God with all our Heart, fiercely trusting Him, and fearing Him.
+By being in constant communion with the Trinity—which is to be in the ceaseless relationship of faith with the Trinity—the holiness and Christlikeness of the Trinity is implanted into a human, they undergo automatic heart changes that lead the surrendered ceaseless praying worshipper of Christ into both spontaneous and decision-based repentance, forgiveness, loving of enemies, loving God with all one’s Heart, fiercely trusting Him, and fearing Him.
 In other words, by being in the relationship of receiving God’s infinite love, He changes one’s innerness (heart), and a person is recreated in His likeness.
 But the purest moment of Christ’s ministry on earth was the Cross, and most specifically, the moment of death on the Cross, and so, if one were to be in a maximal state of likeness to Christ, they would be in a state of being crucified with Christ, at the most intense points at the end, and at that every point of death on the Cross.
 This is to be in a state, a life of maximal love, of highest loving and compassion, due to being in a state of sinless/perfected total giving of self to others.

 By the word “surrender,” used multiple times up to this point in this paper, I mean the aforementioned constant communion with Jesus.
 This starts gradually at conversion, where a self starts the progressively sanctified processing (before perfection starts, see below) of becoming crucified with Christ (Galatians 2:20), where one gradually obtains the Mind of Christ (Phil.
-2:5): One gradually becomes the opposite of their previous life in the world (weak instead of strong, loving instead of hateful, pure rather than fleshly, etc.).
+2:5): One gradually becomes the opposite of their previous life in the world (where one becomes weak instead of strong, loving instead of hateful, pure rather than fleshly, etc.).
 Leclerc writes:

 If holiness is anything, it is absolute dependency on God.
 We have done well through the decades to explore the meaning of holiness under the following rubrics: holiness as instantaneous experience; holiness as progressive character development; holiness as purity; holiness as perfection; holiness as relational; holiness as love; holiness as empowerment.
 These are all appropriate ways to get at the content of what holiness looks like.
 But holiness might be further expressed if placed under the rubric of weakness.
 (Leclerc 2010, 250)